-If you pay someone to prepare your Form IT-214, the paid preparer must also sign it and fill in the other blanks in the paid preparer's area of your form.
+If you pay someone to prepare your form, the paid preparer must also sign it and fill in the other blanks in the paid preparer's area of your form.
 A person who prepares your form and does not charge you should not fill in the paid preparer's area.